 Paternity actions are critical for ensuring that the biological parents are given their proper rights and responsibilities under California law.
 Our Stockton family lawyers represent clients in paternity actions (both voluntary and court paternity actions), engaging diplomacy where possible to ensure a quick and favorable resolution to an otherwise complex and potentially time-consuming process.

-Frequently Asked Questions (FAQs) in California Family Law
+Frequently Asked Questions (FAQs) Answered by an Experienced Stockton Family Lawyer

 Family law can be downright messy.
 Though standard civil disputes (i.e., contract breach in the business context, personal injury) can be “touchy” from an emotional standpoint — even hostile — they are not usually as problematic as a typical family law dispute.
 Further, the confusion created by these underlying conflicts may be exacerbated by the fact that family law courts operate with a unique set of procedures and expectations.
 We offer some answers to common questions below, but as each case is unique, we encourage you to contact a Stockton family law attorney for more personalized answers.